FORMULA 1 Singapore Grand Prix

 Protagonist: Taira Capeta

 The drawing isn’t that great, and the story is very similar to Major (baseball manga from the early 90s).
 However, just like all sport animes, you will learn a lot about the sport simply just by watching.
 So, I recommend Capeta to all those F1 fans, new F1 fans and girlfriends of F1 fans.
 It’s an interesting perspective on an interesting sport.
+If you are looking for a reputable car sales company, checkout cheap cars near me for more information.

 And you’ll never know when you’ll be suddenly asked to work at the F1 circuit.